Liga 4 (Georgia): Structure and format

+At the end of the season the top three teams gain promotion to Liga 3.
+Similarly, the three teams that finish at the bottom are relegated to Regionuli Liga.
+A team can be spared relegation if another team either resigns or is expelled from the league.

+Final league position is determined, in order, by points obtained, head-to-head points, head-to-head goal difference, head-to-head goals scored, head-to-head away goals scored (only if two teams), goal difference and goals scored.

+Since Liga 4 is the bottom national tier, this is where the Federation may expel a team from higher divisions.
+Shukura is the latest club demoted in January 2024.

+It is the only national division where no play-offs are held.

 Current members

-Sixteen teams will take part in the league competition in 2023.
-Three of them, namely Dinamo Zugdidi, Shevardeni 1906 and Sulori Vani have taken part in the top division.
-There are also five junior teams of higher league members represented in Liga 4 this season.

-Expelled from Liga 2 on match-fixing allegations in May 2022, denied membership of Liga 3 in early 2023.

-Failed to obtain a Liga 3 license.
+Sixteen teams will be competing in the league in 2025.

+The clubs are listed below in alphabetical order.

 Seasons

 Previous years

-In the first season ten teams played 27 games each.
+In the first season, ten teams played 27 games each.
 Eventually, two clubs from Tbilisi finished in top places awarding them promotion to the upper league.

-The 2020 season was scheduled to start in April, but Covid-2019 postponed it for four months.
+The 2020 season was scheduled to start in April, but COVID-19 postponed it for four months.
 In July GFF decided to form White and Red Groups with winners getting automatic promotion and bottom two clubs going down.
 16 teams were split into two groups.
 The football season started in August and lasted five months with each team playing 14 games only.
 Two winners and two runners-up were promoted to Liga 3.

-The next year after the first phase Promotion and Relegation Groups were created.
-In the end the first four teams of the former advanced to Liga 3, while the bottom four of the latter dropped down a further level to Regionuli Liga.
+The next year, Promotion and Relegation Groups were created after the first phase.
+In the end, the first four teams of the former advanced to Liga 3, while the bottom four of the latter dropped down a further level to Regionuli Liga.

-In contrast, the 2022 season was held as a single two-round tournament.
+In contrast, starting from 2022 the seasons are held as a single two-round tournament.